DataIntellectTech/TorQ/InstallGuide.md

 **data** -

-Another optional parameter.
+An optional parameter.
 That is if you want to have your database live in a different part of the system rather the place where the code lives.
 Can be used as follows:

 `data=/home/data/torq_data`